MacOS sudo wtf

 macOS:

-ls: /tmp/wtf: No such file or directory
+$ ls -la /tmp/wtf ls: /tmp/wtf: No such file or directory $ echo “touch /tmp/wtf” >> ~/.bashrc $ sudo bash

-# ls -la /tmp/wtf
+ls -la /tmp/wtf

--rw-r--r-- 1 root wheel 0 19 Oct 22:58 /tmp/wtf
+-rw-r–r– 1 root wheel 0 19 Oct 22:58 /tmp/wtf

 !!!!!

-So when sudo'ing to root it executes ~/.bashrc in the original user's home
+So when sudo’ing to root it executes ~/.bashrc in the original user’s home directory.. as root?!

-Just to make sure I wasn't going crazy or that this wasn't an artefact of my
+Just to make sure I wasn’t going crazy or that this wasn’t an artefact of my customised dotfiles I tried it on a fresh 10.13 VM with a fresh user account.

 ---- Update 19/10 23:16